Geoarbitrage is best defined as moving to a lower cost of living area to enjoy a better lifestyle with the same income level.

-Geoarbitrage can be a great life hack in pursuit of Financial Independence/Retire Early (FIRE).
+This can be a great life hack in pursuing Financial Independence/Retire Early (FIRE).

 What Is Geoarbitrage?

 The definition of Geoarbitrage is taking advantage of the difference in costs between two geographic locations while having the same kind of lifestyle.

 This strategy takes advantage of the difference between living costs in different cities, states, and countries.

 Working in a high-paying area will allow you to save more during your working years and accumulate money faster.
 This money can then be spent at a lower cost of living area, which will last longer during your retirement years.

 The ideal location to move to for geoarbitrage are areas with a high quality of life and low cost of living.